 Are Badgers Dangerous?

+These furry creatures with bear-like paws may have you wondering, are badgers dangerous?
 Badgers do not often attack people, but they do bite as a form of self-defense.
-Badgers are carnivors and have large teeth because of it.
+Badgers are carnivores and have large teeth because of it.
 Their long canine teeth are used to eat rodents, squirrels, and other small animals, so it's important to be mindful of them around your family and pets.